anniezoyinlee/GA-Project3/README.md

 ## Project Description
 Our team set out to make an E-commerce app for a Pokemon adoption agency.
 The app is intended for general populace consumption, catering to all ages.

+## Requirements
+There are no requirements for this project

+## Features
+MERN(Mongodb, ExpressAPI, Reactjs, Node)
+Mongoose
+Heroku
+User Authentication

 ## Models and Properties
 User
 ```